rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

     mkdir config

 Let's not modify the original ``$DRP_PIPE_DIR/ingredients/LSSTCam-imSim/DRP.yaml`` file in place, but rather bring in a copy to the newly made `config` directory.
-We will then edit this copy to customize it for the desired coaddition.
+You will then edit this copy to customize it for the desired coaddition.

 .. code-block::